wp-document-revisions/WP-Document-Revisions-Code-Cookbook/wpdr-wpml-support/readme.md

 Logically the Main and Translated posts are tied together for WPML processing, they are independent as far as the document attachments are concerned.

+## Debug capability

+Since the role of the plugin is to make sure that the linkages are set correctly, to help know the data relationships the document post structure is made available.

+This is held in the help pull-down from the document edit screen where additional tab areas have been created.